The European Union

 There are potentially hundreds of standards that can apply, and it is the responsibility of the manufacturer or the importer of record to ensure that ALL of the applicable directives and standards have been applied to the product.
 A list of the current harmonized standards under each directive can be found by visiting the Harmonized Standards List of Directives and Subjects page.
 This page provides access to the text of the directives, as well as to lists of standards harmonized under each directive.

-EU law also allows that non-harmonized standards can be used to declare conformity to the Essential Requirements of each directive, however they provide a presumption of conformity when EN standards are used, making life very much simpler from the conformity assessment perspective.
+EU law also allows non-harmonized standards to declare conformity to the Essential Requirements of each directive.
+However, they provide a presumption of conformity when EN standards are used, making life much simpler from the conformity assessment perspective.

 Manufacturers are required to develop and maintain a Technical File for each product.
-The file must be maintained for 10 years following the last date of manufacture of the product, and must be available in Europe through an organization located within the EU.
+The file must be maintained for ten years following the last date of manufacture of the product and must be available in Europe through an organization located within the EU.
 This could be a branch office, a distributor, a Notified Body or a lawyer.

 Technical Files are confidential and need not be supplied to customers.

 DECLARATIONS OF CONFORMITY

 Every product must be accompanied by a Declaration of Conformity.
 This legal document should follow a common format and include the manufacturer’s name, trademark and contact information, along with a list of the directives and standards used in the assessment of the product and information on any Notified Body(ies) involved in the conformity assessment of the product.
 Each Directive will lay out the requirements for marking and for the content of the Declaration in the Annexes to the Directive.